stanislav-chekmenev/looping_instagram_project/data/test/README.md

 This is the folder to test the classifier.

-Please, copy the follwoing folders into this directories if you wish to run the accuracy test yourself.
+Please, copy the follwoing folders into this directory if you wish to run the accuracy test yourself.

 * There is the link for the images with people: